-If there is a large amount of PPI, you may want professional advice.
+If there is a large refund involved, you may want professional advice.
 You can go to your local Citizens Advice or a Law Centre – that would be free – or you may prefer a solicitor with experience in personal insolvency.
 If you decide to go to court over this, you have to consider that if you lose you may have to pay not just your own legal costs but the other side’s as well.

 Here are some points that keep cropping up which are worth emphasising:

 “My PPI was for a debt that wasn’t included in my IVA as it had been repaid”

 This doesn’t make a difference.
 You had the right to reclaim PPI at the point your IVA started and it is this right which is an “asset” of your IVA even if you didn’t realise it.

 “My IVA says that it includes windfall assets received whilst IVA is open, but it is now closed”

 This is a standard clause in most IVAs but it isn’t relevant to the PPI issue.
 PPI is not being claimed as a windfall.
 PPI is being claimed for your creditors because the right to make a claim was an asset you owned at the start of your IVA, this has nothing to do with the windfall clause.

 “They will try to get any money I inherit – this is never going to end!”